MattArtzthedev/OldSchoolPhysicsGodot/README.md

 # OldSchoolPhysicsGodot

-This is the Respiratory of MattArtzthedev's OldSchoolPhysics in Godot.
+This is the Repository of MattArtzthedev's OldSchoolPhysics in Godot.

 HOW TO USE THIS ON YOUR GODOT PROJECT: